FreeElephants/TSxUnit/ROADMAP.md

 List of "must have" features in v1.0.0-rc.
 E.g. every minor 0.x version - it's milestone before public release.

-## v0.3.0

-### Summary info:
-- before execution:
-    - show vendor and lib name
-    - show info and path about launched suite
-- after execution:
-    - number of Passed, Failed and Error tests
-    - total time of execution
-    - names of failed assertions with reason: test case name and message
-    - names of test with errors with reasons (catched error)

 ## v0.4.0

 ### TestCase.setUpBeforeClass() and TestCase.tearDownAfterClass()